"What would you like for dinner tonight?"

 Also - this is a sweet sauce and does include sugar.
 I have no experience with Date Pastes or any other alternative sweeteners, so if you choose to sub out ingredients, just know that is may change the taste.
 I personally don't eat a lot of sugar, but I also do not avoid it completely.
 It is the processed oils and fat that I worry about more than sugar.

-In a medium-sized saucepan, combine ¼ cup soy sauce, 1 cup of water, ½ tsp ground ginger, ¼ tsp garlic powder, ¼ tsp Chinese 5 Spice Powder, and optionally, for a little zing, ½ tsp of Chile Garlic Paste.
+In a medium-sized saucepan, combine ¼ cup soy sauce, 1 cup of water, ½ teaspoon ground ginger, ¼ teaspoon garlic powder, ¼ teaspoon Chinese 5 Spice Powder, and optionally, for a little zing, ½ teaspoon of Chile Garlic Paste.
 Stir in 5 packed Tablespoons of Brown Sugar and 1 Tablespoon Honey and bring to a simmer.

 Once the sauce is simmering, stir 2 Tablespoons of corn starch into ¼ cup of cold water to make a slurry, and then stir this into your sauce to thicken.

 Stir Frys are awesome in that you can use all kind of veggies.